-The U.S. Department of Agriculture has created a climate zone map (you can find an interactive version here) that divides the country by zone boundaries.
+The U.S. Department of Agriculture has created a climate zone map that divides the country by zone boundaries.
 These zones correlate to the zone recommendations you will find on plants, shrubs, and trees from the growers.

 Wet, shaded areas of your landscape can often drown out the roots of some plants.

 - Sweet Woodruff: Ideal for Zones 4 to 8, they grow to a height of 6 to 12 inches with a spread of 9 to 18 inches.
 They flourish in dense shade and are perfect for below trees and shrubs.
 Their tiny white flowers will bloom in the early spring.